Emergency helpline: 0800 66 88 00

 • What is a Sewage Treatment Plant?

-Sewage Treatment Plants, also known as Wastewater Plants, are used when access to a Main Sewage Drain is not available for your area.
+Sewage treatment plants, also known as wastewater plants, are used when access to a main sewage drain is not available for your area.
 They break down sewage by passing it through several different chambers, each with a different function, to separate and treat the waste.
 Friendly bacteria living in the treatment plant are used to break down organic waste, creating a much cleaner, environmentally friendly effluent.

-The size of a Sewage Treatment Plant depends on the number of people using it, for example, a domestic sewage treatment plant can service up to 50 people or 15,000 litres.
+The size of a sewage treatment plant depends on the number of people using it.
+For example, a domestic sewage treatment plant can service up to 50 people or 15,000 litres.
 For commercial buildings, industrial facilities and public facilities, a larger commercial sewage treatment plant is required.

 Send an Enquiry